How to Make Your Home Feel More Zen

 5.Get in the flow.
 Some furniture arrangements *look* great, but they’re just not practical for how you really live.
 “If you have to step around things, or feel like you’re running into furniture because the layout doesn’t work with the circulation flow, then it’s time to rearrange,” says DiCarlo.
 The impact can be more far-reaching than you think.
 “Although it seems like a subtle thing, chances are that same ‘blocked’ feeling is present in other areas of your life (e.g., feeling like your relationship is stuck or impeded, or feeling blocked in your career),” she says.
 “If you cure the problem in your environment, it will naturally affect the other areas of your life.
 [These zones are] not as separate as we think they are.”

 6.Trust yourself.
 “You know what the problem with your space is better than anyone,” says DiCarlo.
 If there’s a detail of your home situation that grinds your gears, address it head-on.
 (After all, this is your mental well-being we’re talking about.)
 Whether it’s a chair that strains your neck, a fluorescent light that buzzes and flickers, or even just a wall color you truly hate, there’s no shame in prioritizing your needs and kicking problematic home elements to the curb.
 Even budget-friendly switch-ups like adjusting lighting, reorganizing to prioritize convenient placement of your most often-used items, and changing where you sit in relation to your front door can make a big difference.

-(Images via Carolyn DiCarlo)
+(Photos via Carolyn DiCarlo)